A dislocated approach to organisational change

-In the case of organisations we have a tendency to look back in to the past to see what we have done before, and if we can make it fit this time.
+In the case of organisations we have a tendency to look back into the past to see what we have done before and if we can make it fit this time.

 Someone scrambles to sort out a temporary fix; Just like the sling and the drugs that the nurse gave me in the treatment room to make me feel more comfortable, and to take away the pain.
+This impacts customer service.

 In many organisations a series of temporary fixes have been put in place over time to make things work.